Kerrang! TV

 Kerrang!
 TV was a British music television channel owned by Channel Four Television Corporation.
 The network used the branding of the music magazine Kerrang! under a brand licensing agreement with Bauer Media Group.
 The channel primarily broadcast music videos without set scheduling to allow text requests for their playlists.
+The Head of Music between 2001-2018 was Mark Adams.

 Background

 The first broadcast of Kerrang!
 TV had a countdown of voters' most-desired videos.
 The most popular choice and the first video shown on Kerrang!
 TV was Nirvana's "Smells Like Teen Spirit".
 Limp Bizkit's "Break Stuff" and Everlast's "Black Jesus" were also in the first three videos played.
 The last song ever played was Fall Out Boy's "Thnks Fr Th Mmrs".

 Kerrang mainly aired nu metal, pop punk/skate punk and indie rock genre videos.
 Certain acts such as Tenacious D and Limp Bizkit got higher-than-average play rates, due to higher rates of text requests.
 Themed 30-minute segments often covered artists who were on the playlist, with large numbers of videos, most noticeably Green Day, Panic! at the Disco, Paramore and You Me at Six.

 The station had an annual video countdown called the Rock 100, which covered the 100 most requested videos on the station (Rock or otherwise) in the previous year, and with links between blocks of tracks given by one of the featured bands.
 In 2005 Good Charlotte presented the Rock 100 from a strip club in Manchester.
 In 2009 Charlie Simpson made a voice-over for the show with clips from people's votes in the Download Festival.